HIGH SPEED TRAINS

 TGV - France Très Grande Vitesse

-The TGV, operated by the SCNF French National Railway, only runs within France (and Belgium to Brussels), with connections to other countries from its terminus cities.
+The TGV, operated by the SCNF French National Railway, runs within France (and Belgium to Brussels and some Germany stations), with connections to other countries from terminus cities.
 The system was developed with Paris as a hub and routes radiating to other cities through France.
-The first line was between Paris and Lyon, still the most popular route, running from Paris through Dijon (see Dijon Rail Central Hotels) to Lyon, Avignon and Nice on the French Riviera (see Nice Comfort Hotels), with a branch line to Marseilles.
-The TGV Est (East) completed in 2009 runs from Paris to Strasbourg or Basel with connections to the German DB or Swiss SBB.
+The first line was between Paris and Lyon, still the most popular route, running from Paris through Dijon (see Dijon Rail Central Hotels) to Lyon, Avignon and Nice on the French Riviera (see Nice Comfort Hotels), with a branch line to Marseilles .
+The TGV Est (East) completed in 2009 runs from Paris to Strasbourg or Basel with connections to the German DB or Swiss SBB, (see TGV Lyria Paris to Switzerland).
 The Eurostar terminal from London or Brussels is Paris Nord.
 The TGV lines in Paris operate from different stations.
-Paris Est station is a few blocks from the Paris Nord Station on the northest of central Paris.
+Paris Est station is a few blocks from the Paris Nord Station on the northeast of central Paris.
 Or the Paris Gare Lyon station for the lines to the south which requires a Metro or taxi transfer from Paris Nord.
 With a Eurail Rail Pass or Interrail, the TGV does not strictly require a reservation, but advisable on the high traffic routes and especially for long distances.

 Rail Europe TGV Booking Center